Interest Rates and Incentives to Invest

 The Government’s Recovery Loan Scheme (RLS) that was due to expire at the end of December 2021 has been extended until 30th June 2022.
 RLS provides flexible access to a range of business funding with little or zero security required.
 We have access to a diverse range of lenders who can support RLS asset finance, asset refinance, business loans, and invoice finance top-ups.
 Call us now to enquire.

 Annual Investment Allowances (AIA) were due to reduce from £1m back to £200,000 at the end of December 2021.
-The £1m limit has now been extended until the end of March 2023.
+The £1m limit will now run until the end of March 2023.
 This is great news for anyone buying plant, machinery, equipment, and commercial vehicles.
-In effect, any assets up to £1m can be fully offset against tax in the year purchased.
-So, if you buy an asset for £500,000 you can fully offset this against taxable profits, which at the current underlying rate is 19%.
-This would therefore save you £95,000.
+In effect, any assets up to £1m can be fully offset against tax in the year of purchase.
+So, if you buy an asset for £500,000 you can fully offset this against taxable profits.
+At the current underlying rate of 19%. this would save you £95,000.

 The Super Deduction allowance, which was introduced in March 2021 budget, currently allows only ‘new’ asset purchase to be fully offset, and this also runs until the end of March 2023.
 Important – this is for limited companies only.